jhspetersson/fselect/docs/usage.md

 Unlike `accessed`, `modified`, and `created` which return formatted date/time strings, these fields return the raw integer value from the filesystem metadata.

+The companion `atime_nsec`, `mtime_nsec`, and `ctime_nsec` fields return the sub-second nanosecond component of the respective timestamp, for cases where second-level precision is not enough.

+    fselect name, mtime, mtime_nsec from /home/user/projects

 ### Date and time specifiers